 The Maryland Legislature created the independent Office of Administrative Hearings (OAH)

-than any other central panel in the country and is one of the largest central panel agencies in the United States.
+any other centralized administrative hearing panel in the country and is one of the largest

-creating a central panel frequently contact the Maryland OAH for advice on how to create a similar system.
+in administrative law, other jurisdictions frequently contact the Maryland OAH for advice on how to create a similar system.